qdlmcfresh/esp-mdf-action/README.md

 ## Test

-Currently this action verified with esp-idf v4.3
+Currently this action verified with esp-mdf v1.0

 ## License